eagudio/farinel/README.md

 # Farinel

 Farinel is a lightweight and reactive UI framework for creating user interfaces in JavaScript/TypeScript.
-It provides a declarative and functional approach to state management and component rendering.
+It provides a declarative and functional approach to state management and component rendering, built on top of Ciaplu for pattern matching and state management.

 ## Features

-- 🎯 Reactive state management
+- 🎯 Reactive state management with Ciaplu integration
-- 🎨 Native HTML components
+- 🎨 Native HTML components with TypeScript support
 - 🔄 Automatic DOM updates
 - 🎭 Simplified event handling
 - 📦 Zero external dependencies